 Finishing Your Painted Tea Towel

 Allow the flour sack towel to dry completely, usually about an hour or so.

-Depending on the brand of textile medium you use, you may need to iron the painted design after allowing it to dry for 24 hours.
+Depending on the brand of textile medium (sometimes called fabric medium) you use, you may need to iron the painted design after allowing it to dry for 24 hours.
 This sets the design so it doesn’t wash out of the material.

 To iron the stenciled flour sack towel, place the painted towel on an ironing board and heat the iron to high.
 Cover the design with a pressing cloth.
 (An extra flour sack towel works great as a pressing cloth.)

 Press the iron onto the cloth for 30 seconds, keeping the iron moving constantly.
-After the 30 seconds are up, remove the towel, and it should be ready to use, though you may want to re-wash it first.
+After the 30 seconds are up, remove the towel, and it should be ready to use, though its a good idea to re-wash the stenciled tea towels before using.

 While the paint is still wet, clean the brushes under running water.
 If that doesn’t remove all the paint, you can purchase brush cleaner to help.